shalivan/shalivan.github.io/_posts/DOP/0001-01-01-Vellum_SOP.md

 #### Remove Pin Constraint
 Unpin for soft constraints
-- (create output group in vellumconstraint and use it in [Remove Pin Constraint] )
+- (create output group in vellum constraint and use it in [Remove Pin Constraint] )
 - and check box REMOVE > 1
 - set time/frames